FACTION BRIEF

 The Mira Okonkwo Case

 Both groups visit Mira.
-Collective members to reinforce their ideology — see what the pursuit of transcendence costs?
-Seekers to learn what not to do — she got closer than anyone, her failure was technique, not goal.
+Collective members to reinforce their ideology—see what the pursuit of transcendence costs?
+Seekers to learn what not to do—she got closer than anyone; her failure was technique, not goal.
 Mira herself appears unaware of either.
 She's looking at something neither group can see.

-The Watchers — the Collective's smallest faction — are philosophically closest to Seekers.
+The Watchers—the Collective's smallest faction—are philosophically closest to Seekers.
 Some are functionally Seekers who haven't left.
 The boundary is permeable in ways that make both groups uncomfortable.

-Corporate Interest
+Corporate Extraction

 The Silence